arctindev/SpaceX-Missions-App/README.md

 23. Improve gradient background by using css or svg (done , not happy about firefox but looks decent on chrome and opera)
 24. Checking SEO, accesibility, screen readers features for website.
 25. Writing some unit and integration tests by using testing-library. (done)
-26. Refactoring the code for bugs if api query limit is higher with help of tests.
+26. Refactoring the code for bugs if api query limit is higher with help of tests. (done)
     - null in article link (done)
     - null in ship array (done)
-    - null in image link
+    - null in image link (done)
 27. Solving known bugs from github issues.
 28. Creating loading component for better UX experience
 29. Creating error catching for api request.